ClusterHQ/flocker/docs/indepth/installation.rst

 Creating a ZFS pool
 ...................

+..
+XXX: With the backend configuration file, is there any requirement for the pool to be named flocker?

 Flocker requires a ZFS pool named ``flocker``.
-The following commands will create a 10 gigabyte ZFS pool backed by a file.
+The following commands will create a 10 gigabyte ZFS pool backed by a file:
-Paste them into a root console:

 .. task:: create_flocker_pool_file
    :prompt: [root@node]#